2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/9.webp)

-This will create your first Home and dashboard for using BTCPay server.
+This will create your first Home and dashboard for using BTCPay Server.

 (1) After clicking "Create your store", BTCPay Server will require you to name the store; this can be anything useful to you.

 ![image](assets/en/10.webp)

-(2) A default store currency has to be set next, either a fiat currency or denominated in a Bitcoin / Sats standard.
+(2) A default store currency must be set next, either a fiat currency or one denominated in Bitcoin or Sats.
 For the demo environment, we will set it to USD.

 ![image](assets/en/11.webp)